Losant/losant-docs/docs/devices/state.md

 #### Reporting Future State

 Overall, reporting future state is not recommended.
-But, if state is reported with a timestamp more than a day in the future, that state report will be ignored - it will not be recorded, and workflows will not be run.
+If state is reported with a timestamp more than a day in the future, that state report will be ignored - it will not be recorded, and workflows will not be run.

 ## Using State